intel/llvm/sycl/doc/SYCL2020-SpecializationConstants.md

 There is a `SpecConstantsPass` LLVM IR pass which:
 1. Assigns numeric IDs to specialization constants found in the linked module.
-2. Brings IR to the form expected by the SPIR-V translator.
+2. Brings IR to the form expected by the SPIR-V translator (format of the expected IR is covered in "Transformation of LLVM IR to SPIR-V friendly IR form" section)
 3. Collects and provides \<Symbolic ID\> =\> \<numeric IDs + additional info\>
-   mapping, which is later being used by DPC++ RT to set specialization constant values provided by user.
+   mapping, which is later being used by DPC++ RT to set specialization constant values provided by user(section "Collecting spec constants info and communicating it to DPC++ RT" provides more info on that)

 ##### Assignment of numeric IDs to specialization constants